strongloop/loopback-example-facade/README.md

    * different systems may need different data formats, like cobol copy books, feed files, xml, command interfaces
    * some systems are slow processors and would need a url/endpoint to callback on completion

 If the business logic could be separated from the integration problems, Microservices could be considered as an improvement of SOA in aspects of business services, though the driving idea behind microservices is different.
-With microservices business logic could be developed with much agility.
-In microservices architecture business processes driven by API's can interact at a granular level.
 [There are some articles discussing on how SOA can exist with microservices] (https://www.ibm.com/developerworks/websphere/library/techarticles/1601_clark-trs/1601_clark.html)
 Most often business logic in SOA applications could be refactored into micro-services.